Please take some time to explore the site carefully, as it contains important information you will need before beginning your studies.

 During the programme you will gain experience across the full birth to five age range in a variety of different early years settings.
 You will be fully supported, through taught sessions and individual help as required.
 Ongoing assessment will give you an indication of your strengths and areas for further work.

 In preparation of you beginning the programme please could you complete the following summer exercise.
-We would like you to bring your finished piece of work to the first session on 20 September.
+We would like you to bring your finished piece of work to the session on 7th October 2025.

 These pictures were produced by young people who were asked to look at the significant events which have influenced them on their life journeys so far (and into the future).
 Produce your own picture and identify the milestones which determined the direction you have taken.